Skip to content

 So they throw in everything but the kitchen sink.

 The problem is, prospects at different stages of their journey need different types of information.
-So one paper can’t do everything.
+One document can’t speak to everyone and achieve every goal.

 Some technical audiences will read a white paper that’s 30 or 40 pages, as long as it provides useful information.